Carlos Correa: Personal life

-After winning the 2017 World Series, Correa proposed to his girlfriend, Miss Texas USA 2016 Daniella Rodriguez, on national television.
+After winning the 2017 World Series, Correa proposed to his girlfriend, Miss Texas USA 2016 Daniella Rodriguez, while they were being interviewed by Ken Rosenthal on national television.
 They have two dogs, named Groot and Rocket.
 Correa and Rodriguez were married in a courthouse ceremony on November 11, 2019.
 Correa and Rodriguez announced on Instagram in June 2021 that they were expecting their first child.
 Their son was born on November 29, 2021.
 In October 2022, Correa and Rodriguez announced on Instagram that they were expecting their second child.
 Their second child, a boy, was born on March 11, 2023.

 During his time with the Astros, Correa made his home in Houston all year round.
 His residence was in the Montrose area.
 He has a younger brother, Jean Carlos Correa, whom the Astros selected in the 2018 MLB draft.

-As of 2024, Correa and his family reside in St. Paul, Minnesota all year round.

 He is involved in charity work, including helping children in Houston after Hurricane Harvey and his hometown in Puerto Rico after Hurricane Maria damaged the island in 2017.
 In March 2020, Correa donated $500,000 in medical equipment to help the city of Houston during the COVID-19 pandemic.